B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 Please start by going through the following steps:

-- Install chewBBACA v3.2.0.
+- Install chewBBACA.
 Check :doc:`Installation </user/getting_started/installation>` for instructions
-  on how to install chewBBACA v3.2.0.
+  on how to install chewBBACA.
 - Download the ZIP file with the datasets and expected results for the tutorial `here <https://zenodo.org/record/7529470#.Y8A2zfenxhE>`_.
 - Uncompress the ZIP file (this will create a folder named ``chewBBACA_tutorial`` that has all the necessary data).